PantherXOS/px-artwork/website/drafts/10y-birthday-stories.md

 indirectly lead to one of my most creative contributions to a Free Software project, a typo poem embedded in!

-I really appeciate the community around Guix and the process, values and thoughtfulness that work proactively to maintain a healthy community, even in the face of inevitable and occasional conflict.
+I really appreciate the community around Guix and the process, values and thoughtfulness that work proactively to maintain a healthy community, even in the face of inevitable and occasional conflict.
 Guix balances formal and informal in a way that works for me.